ismarapw/real-estate-web/README.md

 # Real Estate Prediction Website
 Hello there, welcome to my repository!
 This project is for implementing Machine Learning Model that i've done.
 The aim of this project is to make a website that can predict user's desired house or real estate in Banglore, India.
 You can check my repo [here](https://github.com/ismarapw/hindi-house-prediction) to elaborate how i got the model.
-Basically this website will has several input form related to the house criteria.
+Basically this website has several input form related to the house criteria.

 # Key Points
 1. Implemented flask as an inference process.